rwieruch/blog_robinwieruch_content/getting-started-github-graphql-api.md

  GitHub's GraphQL API allows you to request multiple repositories at once, which is useful for pagination.
 Pagination is a programming mechanic invented to work with large lists of items.
 For example, imagine you have more than a hundred repositories in your GitHub account, but your UI only only shows ten of them.
 Transferring the whole list across the wire for each request is impractical and inefficient, because only a subset is needed at a time, which pagination allows.

 Using pagination with GitHub's GraphQL API lets you adjust the numbers to your own needs, so make sure to adjust the numbers (e.g. limit, offset) to your personal requirements (e.g. available repositories of your GitHub account or available repositories of a GitHub organization).
-You at least want to have enough repositories in your collection to see the pagination feature in action, so we recommend more than twenty (20), assuming each page will display ten (10).
+You at least want to have enough repositories in your collection to see the pagination feature in action, so recommend more than twenty (20), assuming each page will display ten (10), or use five(5) repositories when displaying two (2.)

 {{% sub_chapter_header "Issues and Pull Requests" "github-issues-pull-requests" %}}

 Once you dive deeper into GitHub's GraphQL API and you start to request nested relationships (e.g. issues of repositories, pull requests of repositories), make sure that the repositories have a few issues or pull requests.
 This is so you'll see something when we implement the feature to show all the issues in a repository.
 It might be better to request repositories from a GitHub organization where there will be plenty of issues and pull requests.

 ### Exercises: